Sargerion/HR-System/README.md

 # Human Resources System
 ## Project concept
 The job applicant fills in information about himself.
-The HR employee records the application and makes a decision on hiring and and the applicant receives a notification about the result by email.
+The HR employee records the application and makes a decision on hiring, and the applicant receives a notification about the result by email.
 The HR employee creates and manages vacancies.
 The admin creates and manages companies.
 ## Application architecture: Model-View-Controller